wd5gnr/Elf-RcForth/readme.md

 ----------
 Verson 0.4

+No extra spaces in SEE/LIST

+RSEED lets you view/store the random number generation seed

 See rambuild.sh to build a version you can load to RAM at 0 with a ROM at 8000.
 You can configure in forth.asm for other configurations.

 Restructured BLOAD words